CatalaLang/catala-dsfr/README.md

 yarn dev
 ```

-> Note: you need to have `rsync` installed to copy web assets from the
+> ℹ️ You need to have `rsync` installed to copy web assets from the
 > `catala-web-assets` node package.

 ## Build for production and deploy